PepeAlex/BUPA_Liver_Disorders/README.md

       print("Describe the entire dataframe", "\n")
       print(BUPA.describe(), "\n")

-> This code produce answers:
+> This code produced the follwing answers:

 ![Alt text](https://github.com/PepeAlex/BUPA_Project/blob/writing/4_bupa.png)

 # Graphic

-> This section of my project I built some graphics to describe easylly my BUPA Dataset and for that I used Pandas Library, Matplolib Library and Seaborn.
-The first graphic is general visualization about the data.
+> In this section of my project, I built some graphics to easily describe my BUPA Dataset, and for that I used pandas, matplolib and seaborn libraries.
+The first graphic is a general visualization of the data.

       import pandas as pd
       import matplotlib.pyplot as plt